adamsilver/fdpb/03-Book-A-Flight.md

 The outermost fieldset represents the overarching question *What seat do you want?* and the inner fieldset represents the categorisation: either first class or economy.

 It would be prudent to ask users this quesion upfront, so that we can reduce the complexity of the experience, and HTML alike.
-This is particularly useful for screen reader or keyboard users.
+This is particularly useful for screen reader and keyboard users.
 But really it helps all users, by increasing speed of the page and finally, reducing options for users.

 In anycase, most users will choose economy meaning we can use a smart default here.
 The tiny bit of added friction upfront, is a small price to pay for the reduced complexity during this step.
 As with everything though, test the experience with users.

-Here's what the simplified version looks like:
+Here's how a simplified version might look:

 ![Image](./images/image.png)